 Nicholas Klein advises clients on international trade and national security matters, including export controls, CFIUS, sanctions, anti-boycott, and trade remedies and policy.
 He represents clients in the aerospace and defense, telecommunications, financial services, manufacturing, energy and technology sectors, among others.

-Mr. Klein regularly handles high-profile mergers and acquisitions, including national security reviews before the Committee on Foreign Investment in the United States (CFIUS).
-Mr. Klein has significant experience counseling clients on complex compliance, licensing and enforcement matters related to the International Traffic in Arms Regulations (ITAR), Export Administration Regulations (EAR), federal firearms regulations, nuclear export controls and anti-boycott regulations.
+Mr. Klein regularly handles high-profile mergers and acquisitions, including national security reviews before CFIUS.
+He also has significant experience counseling clients on complex compliance, licensing and enforcement matters related to the International Traffic in Arms Regulations (ITAR), Export Administration Regulations (EAR), federal firearms regulations, nuclear export controls and anti-boycott regulations.
+He was recognized among the “Young Practitioners of the Year” in the 2018 WorldECR Awards.

 Mr. Klein provides legal and related policy advice with respect to international trade agreements, such as the North American Free Trade Agreement, World Trade Organization agreements, and bilateral and multilateral trade negotiations.
 He also is experienced litigating complex antidumping and countervailing duty cases before the U.S. Department of Commerce, the U.S. International Trade Commission, the Court of International Trade and the Court of Appeals for the Federal Circuit.